magento/devdocs/guides/v2.1/cloud/project/magento-env-yaml.md

 The `.magento.env.yaml` file includes the following sections:

 -   **`stage`**—Contains the following sections:
-    -   `global`—Controls actions in both the build _and_ deploy phases.
-You can override these settings in the build and deploy sections.
+    -   `global`—Controls actions in both the build, deploy, and post-deploy phases.
+You can override these settings in the build, deploy, and post-deploy sections.
     -   `build`—Controls actions in the build phase only.
 If you do not specify settings in this section, the build phase uses settings from the global section.
 Settings in the `build_options.ini` file override settings in this section.
     -   `deploy`—Controls actions in the deploy phase only.
 If you do not specify settings in this section, the deploy phase uses settings from the global section.
     -   `post-deploy`—Controls actions _after_ deploying your application and _after_ the container begins accepting connections.